Arpit2811/Data_Engineering_Assignment/README.md

 3.Added Labels (Annotation)
 I defined two labels for each question:
  a.
-Category → Example: Machine Learning, Statistics, Deep Learning, Data Cleaning, Career/General, etc.
+Category Example: Machine Learning, Statistics, Deep Learning, Data Cleaning, Basics, etc.
  b.
-Difficulty → Easy, Medium, Hard (depending upon the length of the questions) by Wrinting a small Python script to tag each question.
+Difficulty: Easy, Medium, Hard (depending upon the length of the questions) by Writing a small Python script to tag each question.
 Final labeled file is annotated_questions.csv.